arshad-peer/Coconut_Tree_Detection/README.md

 ------------------------
 **Step-by-Step Solution**:

-Step 1: The number of pixels (area) per tree is checked in astronomical data visualization and analysis software (SAOImageDS9) to set min to max area for contour operation.
+Step 1: The number of pixels (area) per tree is checked in astronomical data visualization and analysis software (SAOImageDS9) to set the min to max area for contour operation.

 Step 2: The input image is read in two formats, such as grayscale and RGB, for data visualization and vegetation detection, respectively.